defra-design/aqie-design-history/app/posts/private-beta/sprint-five.md

 ## Research goals from sprint four

+The research was conducted with a mix of participants, including those with low digital skills.

-We tested changes to the forecast, including:
+We focussed on testing our changes to the forecast, including:
 * Today, Tomorrow and Outlook tabs
 * only displaying the health advice for the highest reading
 * Daily Air Quality Index (DAQI) without numbers